Peer-reviewed journal articles

-114. Hamilton K, Goulet CT, Drummond EM, Senior AF, Schroder M, Gardner MG, While GM, Chapple DG (In Press) Decline in lizard diversity, abundance, and ectoparasite load across an elevational gradient in the Australian alps.
+114. Hamilton K, Goulet CT, Drummond EM, Senior AF, Schroder M, Gardner MG, While GM, Chapple DG (2021) Decline in lizard diversity, abundance, and ectoparasite load across an elevational gradient in the Australian alps.
 Austral Ecology, doi:10.1111/aec.12951.

 112. Drummond EM, Senior AF, Hamilton K, Gardner MG, While GM, Chapple DG (2020) Temporal variation in thermal plasticity in a free-ranging subalpine lizard.
 Journal of Thermal Biology 91: 102623.